amygdalama/blog-source/content/2014-03-29-a-love-affair-with-broken-things.md

     >>> squares = map(lambda x: x * x, [0, 1, 2, 3, 4])

 It seems silly to use a function, `pow`, that takes two arguments, when one of the arguments we pass it is always the same.

 Ohhh.

 Maybe that's why Mary used `lambda`!
 To create a function that works kind of like `pow` but just takes one argument!

 So we broke the statue, attempted to reconstruct it, and then wound up with something way uglier than the original.
-And thus, through breaking her code, her design decisions were revealed!
+And thus, through breaking Mary's code, her design decisions were revealed!
 And now we have a better understanding of why the original process was used!

 Breaking things is fucking rad.